 Although large-scale fruit orchards symbolic of Santa Clara County’s agricultural history were not planted here, there were some plum, apricot, cherry, quince and apple trees.
 The Cottles and Lesters did, however, manage large fruit orchards on other family-owned properties around the valley.

 In order to maintain its agricultural history and preserve this land for future generations, the Cottle-Lester family withstood the pressures of urban development and turned down fortunes offered by developers.
 In 2003 Walter Cottle Lester, in accordance with his mother Ethel’s wishes, transferred his remaining 287 acres to the State and County for development of a public park that informs and educates the public about the agricultural heritage of the Santa Clara Valley.

-View some of the Martial Cottle Park historical archives and
+View some of the Martial Cottle Park historical archives and collections items here.

 Quote from a 2013 San Jose Mercury News interview with Walter Cottle Lester: